The page has been translated by Gen AI.

 }

-Code Block.
-Index Vector Field Creation Example
+Code block.
+Index Vector Field creation example

-• The “size” field is of type “long”.
+• “size” field is of type “long”.

-• The “position-vector” field is a 3-dimensional “dense_vector” type.
+• “position-vector” field is a 3-dimensional “dense_vector” type.

 Color mode